ncphillips/rpg-notes/secrets.md

 - The Gardener is still very rich, and maintains great influence inside the city of Dunsgatha.
-- There is evil at the source of the River Home

 ## In a Front